-- a) The primary chemical de-icers utilized by the City of Leavenworth will be salt (sodium chloride) and calcium chloride (liquid).
-The purpose of these chemicals is to function as de-icers for roadway surfaces.
-Salt will be the primary de-icer of choice when temperatures remain above 20 degrees F. When the temperature falls below 20 degrees F the salt will be pre-wetted with liquid calcium chloride solution. - b) APPENDIX VII details in matrix format de-icer applications.
+- a) The primary chemical de-icer utilized by the City of Leavenworth will be salt (sodium chloride) and salt brine (mixture of salt and water).
+Salt will be the primary de-icer of choice when temperatures remain above 20 degrees F. When the temperature falls below 20 degrees F the salt will be pre-wetted with salt brine. - b) In extreme conditions, the City may apply sand at various locations to help improve traction. - c) APPENDIX VII details in matrix format de-icer applications.